“They gave their shining youth and built thereby

 Inscription at Tamworth war memorial

-Places of Pride, the National Register of War Memorials, is an Australian War Memorial initiative to record the location and gather images of every publicly accessible memorial in Australia.
+Places of Pride, the National Register of War Memorials, is an Australian War Memorial initiative to record the location and photo of every publicly accessible war memorial in Australia.

 Director of the Australian War Memorial, Dr Brendan Nelson, introduces Places of Pride, the National Register of War Memorials